IBM-Bluemix-Docs/swift/starter_kit/starter_kits.md

 ## What is a starter kit?
 {: #starterkits-what}

-With the {{site.data.keyword.cloud_notm}} developer console, you can choose from various starter kits.
+With the [{{site.data.keyword.cloud_notm}} Developer Console for Apple](https://{DomainName}/developer/appledevelopment/starter-kits){: external}, you can choose from various starter kits.
 Starter kits instruct {{site.data.keyword.cloud_notm}} to dynamically assemble a skeleton production app, in the language of your choice, ready for cloud deployment.
 Each starter kit embodies a language, a framework, and a pattern for a specific real-world use case that allows reusing code rather than reinventing it.

 Starter kits are production-ready, and focus on demonstrating a key pattern implementation by using a runtime (for example Swift).
 In some cases, starter kits offer a simple user experience to highlight the integration of the service.
 In other cases, stater kits represent a customizable implementation of a sophisticated use case.